Gummersbach: History

 In 1109 Gummersbach was mentioned in official documents for the first time.
 The document in question concerned the lowering of the episcopal tax for the church in Gummersbach by Archbishop Frederick I. At that time the name of the town was spelled as Gumeresbracht.
-Gummersbach received town privileges in 1857.
 In 1855 Gummersbach's industrial history began with the foundation of the company Steinmüller.
 With the company's success the little village began to grow to a town.
-After the company was bought in 1998 the production in Gummersbach was closed and most of the company's area was unused.
-Due to the fact that by the time this area made up half of the downtown area the town of Gummersbach bought this area to develop it.
-In the following years a multifunctional arena, shopping mall, university, movie theater, court, police station, hotel, offices and a park were built.
+Gummersbach received town privileges in 1857.
+For decades to come many inhabitants found work at Steinmüller.
+In 2002 the new parent company Babcock Borsig AG went out of business and so Steinmüller was shut down, too.
+After most of the premises were no longer in use, the town bought the property in order to develop it.
+The premises played a key role for the municipality, as it made up half of the downtown area by then.
+In the following years, among other things, an arena, a shopping mall and a new university campus were built.